flashboss/cities-generator/README.md

 - **-l:** the language code for the location names (e.g., "it", "en", "fr", "de", "es", "pt").
 Supported languages: IT (Italian, default), EN (English), FR (French), DE (German), ES (Spanish), PT (Portuguese).
 If not specified, defaults to "it".
 - **-s:** the case for the name of the cities.
 Can be true or false or none will be true as default.
 - **-d:** true if you allow duplicated names of cities.
 Else none or false.
 - **-p:** choose the first provider to create the file descriptor.
-You can choose for **GB**: BRITANNICA or GEONAMES.
-For **IT**: COMUNIITALIANI, WIKIPEDIA or EXTRAGEONAMES.
-For all other countries the provider is GEONAMES.
+You can choose for **GB**: BRITANNICA, GEONAMES or OPENSTREETMAP.
+For **IT**: COMUNIITALIANI, WIKIPEDIA, EXTRAGEONAMES, EXTRA_OPENSTREETMAP or OPENSTREETMAP.
+For all other countries the provider is GEONAMES or OPENSTREETMAP.
 Else start a default.
 - **-u:** a optional username to use for the providers: GEONAMES and EXTRAGEONAMES.
 If not specified **vota** is the default.

 ## Enabling DEBUG logs